Pi: Transcendence

 Because π is a transcendental number, squaring the circle is not possible in a finite number of steps using the classical tools of compass and straightedge.

 In addition to being irrational, π is also a transcendental number, which means that it is not the solution of any non-constant polynomial equation with rational coefficients, such as $\frac{x^5}{120}-\frac{x^3}{6}+x=0$.
 (Note: The polynomial shown is the first few terms of the Taylor series expansion of the sine function.)
 This follows from the so-called Lindemann–Weierstrass theorem, which also establishes the transcendence of the constant e.

 The transcendence of π has two important consequences: First, π cannot be expressed using any finite combination of rational numbers and square roots or nth roots (such as $\sqrt[3]{31}$ or $\sqrt{10}$).
 Second, since no transcendental number can be constructed with compass and straightedge, it is not possible to "square the circle".
 In other words, it is impossible to construct, using compass and straightedge alone, a square whose area is exactly equal to the area of a given circle.
 Squaring a circle was one of the important geometry problems of the classical antiquity.
-Amateur mathematicians in modern times have sometimes attempted to square the circle and claim success—despite the fact that it is mathematically impossible.
+Amateur mathematicians in modern times have sometimes attempted to square the circle and claim success – despite the fact that it is mathematically impossible.

 An unsolved problem thus far is the question of whether or not the numbers π and e are algebraically independent ("relatively transcendental").
 This would be resolved by Schanuel's conjecture – a currently unproven generalization of the Lindemann–Weierstrass theorem.

 Continued fractions

 As an irrational number, π cannot be represented as a common fraction.
-But every number, including π, can be represented by an infinite series of nested fractions, called a simple continued fraction:
+However, like every number, π can be represented by an infinite series of nested fractions, called a simple continued fraction: